niksingh0908/Netflix-SQL-Data-Analysis/README.md

 WHERE casts LIKE '%Salman Khan%'
   AND release_year > EXTRACT(YEAR FROM CURRENT_DATE) - 10;
 ```
+**Objective**: Count the number of movies featuring 'Salman Khan' in the last 10 years.

  ## 14.Find the Top 10 Actors Who Have Appeared in the Highest Number of Movies Produced in India.